georgiee/angular-workshop-skipbo/docs/challenges/01-modules/challenge.md

-# Modules & Injection
+# Challenge: Modules & Injection
+Start with branch `workshop/01-modules-service-start`

 ## Your challenge
-Checkout branch `workshop/01-modules-service-start`.
-Install everything and start the project with `npm start`.
 You start with the following blank screen.
 You will create a module, two services, tinker around with the Injection and reflect about how you make services accessible.

 ![Blank Project](blank-project.png)

-## 1. Create & Implement
+## Task 1: Create & Implement
-Use the CLI (ng generate module, ng generate service etc) to create the following parts of our Application.
+Use the CLI (`ng generate module`, `ng generate service` etc) to create the following parts of our Application.

 **Your Task:**<br>
 + Create a new feature module `game`